dew97-tech/Pro-IT-Solution/readme.md

-# Support Desk App
+# Pro-IT-Solutions

-Support ticket application built with the MERN stack.
-This is a project from my [React Front To Back](https://www.udemy.com/course/react-front-to-back-2022/?referralCode=4A622C7E48DB66154114) course.
+Modern Ticket Management application built with the MERN stack.
 ## Usage

 ### Set Environment Variables

-Rename the .envexample to .env and add your [MongoDB](https://www.mongodb.com/) database URI and your JWT secret
+Import Your Own .env and add your [MongoDB](https://www.mongodb.com/) database URI and your JWT secret

 ### Install backend dependencies